Graduate Student of the Month - Andrea McGuire

 I love living in St. John’s, and since I completed my BA at MUN, too, it felt like a pretty natural transition.
 However, Memorial is definitely the place for studying folklore in Canada, and I’d heard many wonderful things about the department itself.

 Some folklorists have really great “How I Discovered Folklore” stories, but I don’t think I can point to a specific moment or revelation that led me to the program.
 I started my degree at Memorial as a piano major in the School of Music, but switched to an English major and geography minor after three semesters.
 I never took any undergraduate folklore classes.
 It wasn’t on my radar at all.
 In the meantime, though, I was working at Afterwords Bookstore, and when I look at the books I picked up during those years, I can see that folklore and traditional ways of knowing and making have fascinated me for a long time.
 I had a few stints of hitchhiking and travelling about during my BA and afterwards, which probably gave me a liking for talking to strangers (which is often what fieldwork is all about!), and also made some friends who’d completed folklore MAs.
 After picking their brains a little, I started to think that folklore might be a good fit for me.
 I’ve felt very at home with the discipline (both in terms of subject matter and overall approach) ever since.

 Can you tell us a bit about your current research?

 A supervisor can be key to the success of any grad student.
-What does your supervisor Sarah Martin bring to her role as your advisor and mentor?
+What does your supervisor bring to his role as your advisor and mentor?